Printable Atkins Phase 1 Food List

 The Atkins Diet is built on the concept that consuming too many carbs, particularly sugar, white flour, and other processed carbohydrates, contributes to blood glucose irregularities, excess weight, and cardiac disorders.

-The diet, on the other hand, claims that it is not a high-protein diet.
+On the other hand, the diet claims that it is not a high-protein diet.